-Implementing and Sustaining a Standards-Based Learning System (post pandemic):
+Implementing and Sustaining a Standards-Based Learning System: Structures, Systems and Strategies (Post Pandemic)

-COVID-19 has created numerous challenges for schools.
-But it has also demonstrated what we have always known: that international educators are creative and resourceful in continuation of their goal to provide equitable, rigorous learning opportunities—regardless of learning environment—for ALL students.
-As schools are reopening and adjusting to the new normal, sustaining a SBLS is critical and will not happen by chance.
+COVID-19 has created numerous challenges for schools, but it has also demonstrated what we have always known: that international educators are creative and resourceful in continuation of their goal to provide equitable, rigorous learning opportunities—regardless of learning environment—for ALL students.
+As schools are reopening and adjusting to the new normal, sustaining a Standards-Based Learning System (SBLS) is critical, and will not happen by chance.
 It requires a plan.

-This offering is not a repeat of the SBLS Summit in Muscat, Oman, that was held in January 2020.
-It is instead an important extension of that conversation that will help teams dig deeper and reflect on the current context and work together to sustain their SBLS.
+This offering is not a repeat of the January 2020 SBLS Summit in Muscat, Oman.
+It is an important extension of that conversation that will help teams dig deeper, reflect on the current context, and work together to sustain their SBLS.

 The series will culminate with a Summit in early spring on Disciplinary Literacy.